DFDLSchemas/IBM4690-TLOG/README.md

 Test data and infosets are included.

-The DFDL schemas are compatible with IBM DFDL 1.0 and 1.1 releases, as shipped in IBM WebSphere Message Broker 8.0.0.2 onwards and IBM Integration Bus 9.0.0.1 onwards, respectively.
+The DFDL schemas are compatible with IBM DFDL 1.1 release, as shipped in IBM Integration Bus 9.0.0.1 onwards and IBM App Connect Enterprise 11.0.0.0 onwards.

 The ACE schemas do not have a target namespace.
 The SA schemas have a target namespace.

 ----------------
-IBM WebSphere Message Broker and IBM Integration Bus
+IBM App Connect Enterprise and IBM Integration Bus

 It is recommended that the ACE and SA folders are imported into separate library projects.